pcmacdon/jsish/lib/web/md/Start.md

 ### Variables

-Variables can be declared with any of:
+Variables can be declared using:
 ```
 var x = 0;
 const z = 0;